trapexit/mergerfs/mkdocs/docs/index.md

 * Ability to add or remove filesystems/paths without impacting the rest of the data
 * Unaffected by individual filesystem failure
-* Configurable file selection and creation placement
+* Configurable file creation placement
 * File IO [passthrough](config/passthrough.md) for near native IO performance (where supported)
 * Works with filesystems of any size